-- (1) Adoption of Design Standards.
-Any Project undergoing the Plan Approval process shall be subject to design standards as set forth below in this Section L. ("Design Standards"). - (2) Purpose.
-The Design Standards are adopted to ensure that the physical character of Projects within the NL-SGOD: - (a) Will be complementary to nearby buildings, structures, and landscape; - (b) Will be consistent with the Housing Production Plan, an applicable master plan, an area specific plan, or any other plan document adopted by the Town; and - (c) Will provide for high-density quality development consistent with the character of building types, streetscapes, and other community features traditionally found in densely settled areas of the Town or in the region of the Town. - (d) These standards are intended to be applied flexibly by the PAA as appropriate to the Project as part of the site plan review process to enable the purpose of this District to be realized, and in recognition of the As-of-Right nature of Projects proceeding under this article.
-Relief from design standard(s) shall be submitted in writing by the Applicant to the PAA and comply with the requirements of Section J.(3) "Waivers". - (e) These standards apply to all site improvements, buildings and structures to enhance the appearance of the built environment within the NL-SGOD. - (3) Building Placement.
-Any new building construction or other site alteration shall provide adequate access to each structure for fire and service equipment and adequate provision for utilities and stormwater drainage consistent with the functional requirements of Chapter 301, Subdivision of Land, of the Code of the Town of Lancaster, currently in effect; and shall be so designed that for the given location and type and extent of land use, the design of building form, building location, egress points, grading, and other elements of the development shall be so as to: - (a) Minimize the volume of cut and fill, the number of removed trees six-inch-trunk diameter and larger, the area of wetland vegetation displaced, the extent of stormwater flow increase from the site, soil erosion, and threat of air or water pollution;
+(1) Adoption of Design Standards.
+Any Project undergoing the Plan Approval process shall be subject to design standards as set forth below in this Section L. ("Design Standards").

-- (b) Maximize pedestrian or vehicular safety and convenience within the site and egressing from it; - (c) Minimize obstruction of water views; minimize the visibility of parking, storage, or other outdoor service areas viewed from public ways or premises residentially used or zoned; and minimize glare from headlights or area lighting; and - (d) Assure that the design and location of structures on the site avoid damage to or incompatibility with historical and archeological resources, such as antique buildings and structures, barns, stonewalls, earthworks and graves.
+- (2) Purpose.
+The Design Standards are adopted to ensure that the physical character of Projects within the SGOD: - (a) Will be complementary to nearby buildings, structures, and landscape; - (b) Will be consistent with the Housing Production Plan, an applicable master plan, an area specific plan, or any other plan document adopted by the Town; and - (c) Will provide for high-density quality development consistent with the character of building types, streetscapes, and other community features traditionally found in densely settled areas of the Town or in the region of the Town. - (d) These standards are intended to be applied flexibly by the PAA as appropriate to the Project as part of the site plan review process to enable the purpose of this District to be realized, and in recognition of the as-of-right nature of Projects proceeding under this article. - (e) These standards apply to all site improvements, buildings and structures to enhance the appearance of the built environment within a SGOD. - (3) Building Placement.
+Any new building construction or other site alteration shall provide adequate access to each structure for fire and service equipment and adequate provision for utilities and stormwater drainage consistent with the functional requirements of Chapter 301, Subdivision of Land, of the Code of the Town of Lancaster, currently in effect; and shall be so designed that for the given location and type and extent of land use, the design of building form, building location, egress points, grading, and other elements of the development shall be so as to: - (a) Minimize the volume of cut and fill, the number of removed trees six-inch-trunk diameter and larger, the area of wetland vegetation displaced, the extent of stormwater flow increase from the site, soil erosion, and threat of air or water pollution; - (b) Maximize pedestrian or vehicular safety and convenience within the site and egressing from it; - (c) Minimize obstruction of water views; minimize the visibility of parking, storage, or other outdoor service areas viewed from public ways or premises residentially used or zoned; and minimize glare from headlights or area lighting; - (d) Assure that the design and location of structures on the site avoid damage to or incompatibility with historical and archeological resources, such as antique buildings and structures, barns, stonewalls, earthworks and graves.